 In this two-part study, all 10 participants received a one-time dose of 20 mg per kg of body weight of Rhizoma coptidis granules, which contains berberine.
 Then two weeks later, all subjects received the same single dose of Rhizome coptidis along with 3 g of cinnamon granules.
 Blood levels were measured at the same specific time intervals during both phases of the study.
 An increase in berberine concentration was noted in the blood samples of all participants in the second phase as compared to the first.
 This led the researchers to conclude that cinnamon enhances the bioavailability of berberine supplements.

-Based on this research, I just developed an advanced berberine supplement product called Berberine+ GlucoDefense that provides 1,500 mg of berberine (the dosage shown to be most effective in previous studies) and 1 g of cinnamon per day.
-It also contains chromium, an essential trace mineral that supports normal protein, carbohydrate and fat metabolism.
+Based on this research, I just developed an advanced berberine supplement called Berberine+ GlucoDefense that provides 1,500 mg of berberine (the dosage shown to be most effective in previous studies) and 1 g of cinnamon per day.
+It also contains chromium, an essential trace mineral that supports normal protein, carbohydrate, and fat metabolism.

 If you’re looking for advanced blood sugar support, consider giving Berberine+ GlucoDefense a try, and let me know how it works for you.